sagar-1m/JS-Marathon/README.md

 - `18_Proxy.js` - Using Proxy objects to intercept and customize operations on objects
 - `19_Promises.js` - Understanding asynchronous operations and Promise objects in JavaScript

+### Asynchronous JavaScript

+- `20_Synchronous Method` - Understanding synchronous execution in JavaScript
+- `21_Asynchronous Using Callback Function` - Introduction to asynchronous programming using callbacks
+- `22_CallbackHell` - The problem with nested callbacks and callback hell
+- `23_promiseModuleOfFs` - Using the Node.js fs/promises module for file operations
+- `24_Custom Promise` - Creating and working with custom Promise implementations
+- `25_AsyncAwait` - Modern asynchronous programming with async/await syntax
+- `26_Polyfill.js` - Creating polyfills for native JavaScript methods
+- `27_PromisePolyfill.js` - Building a custom Promise implementation from scratch

 ### Coming Soon

 - DOM Manipulation